Llano/AWS/README.md

 <h3><a href="https://developer.forecast.io/">Powered by Forecast</a></h3>

 This extension let you synchronize the weather in Arma with the realworld weather.
-Default the extension will retrieve the current weather at the island "Stratis", aka "Agios Efstratios".
+Default the extension will retrieve the current weather at the island "Stratis", or "Altis".
 <h3>Note: This extension requires that you have Arma2NET installed.</h3>
 Extract the AWS-folder into <code>Arma2Net/Addins/</code> and include <code>@Arma2NET</code> as a mod.